fbpx

 10. Build a business case for cloud adoption and determine business units that benefit from cloud migration strategies.

-• Module 1 Title Architecture Concepts and Design Requirement
+• Module 1 Title Cloud Concepts, Architecture and Design

 • Module 1 Content